fengjixuchui/rootkit-11/docs/report.md

 with a specific name.
 This, however, hides *all* files with that name regardless of where they are in the file system.
 This is not ideal because legitiment files created by the user could be hidden.

+## Improvements
+To reduce the chance that a rootkit detector will detect changes to kernel functions such as `sys_openat` it would be best to patch the function in a more subtle way.
+Currently, the first instruction is made to be a jump.
+This is blatant and obviously not the original implementation of the function.